Oh! Calcutta!: Act 1

 An uptight girl gets a lesson in loosening up after her lover is sick of her constantly stiff ways.
-Written by Jules Feiffer. ("I felt shame for what had been done to my sketch," Feiffer said in 2019, but "it inspired me to extend the sort of thinking that went into my sketch.
-The result was the play Carnal Knowledge that Mike Nichols had me adapt as a film.")
+Written by Jules Feiffer.
+In 2019, Feiffer noted that "I felt shame for what had been done to my sketch" but "it inspired me to extend the sort of thinking that went into my sketch.
+The result was the play Carnal Knowledge that Mike Nichols had me adapt as a film."